JMcInerneyLab/groot/readme.md

     * Set _shared contexts_ **off**.
     * Turn the inbuilt browser **off**
 * Restart GROOT

+### Multi-fusion sources ###

+Groot is able to detect and handle the following cases:

+* A normal fusion case: `A + B --> F`
+* A "lossy fission" or a fusion case where one side is not present in the data `A --> F`

+It is currently unable to detect:

+* An n-parted fusion, or a multi-fusion case where one or more intermediates are not present in the data, A + B + C --> F

+Groot may still be able to deal with this circumstance, provding you guide it in the direction by specifying the fusion event manually.

 ### The spaceship and the triangle ###